paveltimofeev/screens.io/tasklist.md

 - Check active operations with bad network / no network.
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend & Backend: approveAllFailedCases action produces N approve actions, that leed to N backend requests and N*x MongoDb requests, queues and backend operations.
+It could be replaced with one smart filter on backend.
 - Frontend: Page Actions (like Run All Again, Approve All Failed Tests) should be a request-reply operations
 - Frontend: Implement 'ListView' (table view) and 'Show Differences' for Scenarios
 - Frontend: Implement 'ListView' (table view) and 'Group by Scenarios' for JobPage